jacquessham/ruby_basic/ch2/Readme.md

 # Chapter 2: Exercies
 The purpose of this chapter is to practice the basic syntax learnt from Chapter 1.

-## Exercise 1: Supermarket Menu (Coming Soon...)
+## Exercise 1: Supermarket Menu
 This exerice is to build a supermarket menu for user to interact on command line to select items and calculate the check out total in order to get used to the basic Ruby syntax.
+The goal is to get used to use basic methods in Ruby, such as loops, if-else statements, and import files.
 Click <a href="https://github.com/jacquessham/ruby_basic/tree/main/ch2/ex1_supermarket">here</a> for more detail.

 ## Exercise 2: Calculator (Coming Soon...)
 The goal of this exercise is to practice declaring classes in Ruby.
 We are going to build a calculator for various purpose.
 Click <a href="https://github.com/jacquessham/ruby_basic/tree/main/ch2/ex2_calculator">here</a> for more detail.